Our Team

 Head Coach • coachalex@parkourvisions.org

-David hails from the small Midwestern town of Quincy, IL, where he became immersed in parkour as a high school senior.
-David coached parkour for three years with APEX School of Movement Denver and also with Path Movement in Littleton, CO.
+Coach Alex hails from the small Midwestern town of Quincy, IL, where he became immersed in parkour as a high school senior.
+Alex coached parkour for three years with APEX School of Movement Denver and also with Path Movement in Littleton, CO.
 Most recently, he worked as a 911 telecommunicator and helped save lives over the phone.
 Now he looks forward to changing lives through parkour.
-David is a ParkourEDU certified level 1 coach.
+Alex is a ParkourEDU certified level 1 coach.

 Assistant Coach • adrienhoshi@parkourvisons.org